Quest for the right Drug

 Pharmacodynamic Properties

+5.1 Pharmacodynamic properties Pharmacotherapeutic Group: Fatty acid derivatives ATCcode: N03AG01 The mode of action of valproic acid in epilepsy is not fully understood but may involve an elevation of gamma-amino butyric acid levels in the brain.
 In certain in-vitro studies, it was reported that sodium valproate could stimulate HIV replication but studies on peripheral blood mononuclear cells from HIV-infected subjects show that sodium valproate does not have a mitogen-like effect on inducing HIV replication.
 Indeed, the effect of sodium valproate on HIV replication ex-vivo is highly variable, modest in quantity, appears to be unrelated to the dose and has not been documented in man.

 Pharmacokinetic Properties